Patio Furniture Care

 ALWAYS keep umbrellas tied down if you're not using them.
 Summer storms are powerful and swift!

-- For DIY general cleaning, rub cushions with a light solution of liquid laundry detergent and water.
+- For DIY general cleaning, sponge cushions with a light solution of liquid laundry detergent and water.

-- For tougher grime, use a light solution of liquid laundry detergent with a soft bristle brush.
+- For tougher grime, use a light solution of Dawn Dish soap or liquid laundry detergent with a soft bristle brush.

 - **If you have solution-dyed acrylic fabrics (like Sunbrella fabrics), you may try a small capful of Colorox mixed with a gallon of water on tougher stains.
 Test it on the back of your furniture in a small area before dousing your entire cushion.
 If you do not have solution-dyed acrylic fabrics, Clorox has a much higher chance of bleaching your fabrics.